-Few months ago I published two blogs around having additional layers of security for your home computers.
+A few months ago I published two blogs about having additional layers of security for your home computers.
 You can read them here: part 1 and part 2.
-The goal of those two blogs were to first bring awareness – using my personal experience around how we simply cannot rely on anti-virus software to protect our personal computers.
+The goal of those two blogs was to first bring awareness – using my personal experience around how we simply cannot rely on anti-virus software to protect our personal computers.
 And second to demonstrate how effective some free browser extensions are in reducing unwanted and potentially malicious programs from downloading in the background without much of our knowledge or interaction.

 This blog is not exactly a continuation of the other two but it is definitely related.
 While in the previous posts I focused on free extensions, however in this post I want to talk about an application that is though not free but definitely worth looking into.

-The EXE Radar Pro application from NoVirusThanks group (besides this particular software this group has bunch of free and extremely useful online utilities that I have been using for sometime and you should check those out too!).
+The EXE Radar Pro application from NoVirusThanks group (besides this particular software this group has a bunch of free and extremely useful online utilities that I have been using for sometime and you should check those out too!).
 As far as the EXE Radar Pro goes – it is for $19.99 with the option to try free for 30 days.
-They do a pretty straight forward job explaining what the software does so I won’t waste time repeating what is already there.
-Instead I will briefly explain my experience with this software; both the pros and cons.
+They do a pretty straightforward job explaining what the software does so I won’t waste time repeating what is already there.
+Instead, I will briefly explain my experience with this software; both the pros and cons.

-From the dialog above you can simply choose to allow, block or use the drop down arrow to add the process to either the white/black list.
-While the above dialog box is well designed and self explanatory – I also experienced some annoying cons with this dialog.
+From the dialog above you can simply choose to allow, block or use the drop-down arrow to add the process to either the white/blacklist.
+While the above dialog box is well designed and self-explanatory – I also experienced some annoying cons with this dialog.
 For example, when you are prompted with the dialog box you do not have the option to ignore it.
 You can move it around the screen to get it out of the way but you have to make the decision to either allow/block.
 In addition, until you make your selection – you will not be able to execute another process.
-For example, when the above prompt came up on my screen and I wanted to take the screenshot using the Microsoft built-in snipping tool – I was not able to because the snipping application would not execute until I made my selection on the dialog box (I was able to do it using the keyboard print screen key).
+For example, when the above prompt came up on my screen and I wanted to take the screenshot using the Microsoft built-in snipping tool – I was not able to because the snipping application would not execute until I made my selection in the dialog box (I was able to do it using the keyboard print screen key).